What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 What Santeria does include is a belief that there are saints, santos, protecting the followers of Santeria.

-Each santero will, in his or her lifetime, receive a special saint that is the main protector on their life journey.
+Each santero will, in his or her lifetime, receive a special saint who is the main protector on their life journey.

 When you see a person dressed in all white in Cuba, it is a person that has received his or her santo.
 For the next year, they will wear nothing but white clothes and live by a specific set of rules.